acitd/orm/docs/schema.md

 # Columns
 The `columns` argument receives an assoc array with all db columns and their casts.
-The casts define how the column values will be readen or writen from the database.
+The casts define how the column values will be read or writen from/to the database.
 You can create your own custom casts but usually the native ones are sufficient.

 ### Default casts